mseminatore/hash/devspec.md

    - `ht_remove` marks a slot as completely empty (zeros hash, key and value).
 In many open-addressing implementations deleting an entry requires placing a tombstone marker rather than reverting to an empty slot to preserve probe chains; otherwise some items that hashed to earlier bins might become unreachable depending on probing strategy.
 The current implementation performs full-cycle probe scans for lookups (it does not stop on empty slots), which mitigates some problems, but this is fragile and non-standard.
 Consider switching to an explicit tombstone marker or a rehash-on-delete strategy.

 2. Key / hash function contract
-   - The `ht_hash_func` signature expects `const char *key`, which implies string keys, but the table type for keys is `void*`.
-The default hash uses pointer value as the hash.
-This mismatch can lead to confusion.
-Either change the typedef to accept `ht_key_t`/`const void*` or document and enforce that keys are NUL-terminated C strings when using string hashers.
+  - The `ht_hash_func` and `ht_compare_func` signatures accept `ht_key_t` (i.e. `const void *`) and the public typedefs were updated to use `ht_key_t`.
+This unifies the API so hash/compare functions take the same key type stored in the table.
+  - The default hash function uses the key pointer value as the hash (address-based).
+The default compare function tests pointer equality.
+  - Use `HT_HASH_STRING` or supply a hash function that treats `ht_key_t` as a pointer to a NUL-terminated C string when string hashing is desired.
+When storing string keys you should also set an appropriate compare function (for example, one that calls `strcmp`).

 3. `ht_remove` uses a full table scan checking `hte->key && ht->compare_fn(hte->key, key)` which ignores the stored `hash`.
 This is correct but linear-time O(capacity) instead of being proportional to probe length — it's slower for large empty tables.